SantiTabbach/SantiTabbach/README.md

 # 💫 About Me:
 Software Engineer with hands-on experience in web and mobile development.
 Highly proficient in React and React Native, with knowledge on NodeJS, Express and NestJS.

-Currently leading a development team on a healthcare project at Codea IT while also collaborating with municipalities on a personal initiative developed alongside colleagues.

 <p align="center">
   <img src="./cat-coding.gif" alt="compu" width="200" style="max-width: 200px; height: auto;"/>
 </p>